-Anxiety disorder can be one of multiple causes of psychosis, but the condition is unlikely to cause psychosis on its own.
+Anxiety disorders can be one of the multiple causes of psychosis, but the condition is unlikely to cause psychosis on its own.

 Yes, anxiety disorders can cause hair loss.
 Stress, which is a primary symptom of anxiety, can cause hair loss, a cause-and-effect relationship known as telogen effluvium.
 Stress disrupts the normal growth and rest cycle for a person’s hair.